Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikAnomalyIncidentResponse/README.md

 ### Deployment instructions

 1. To deploy the Playbook, click the Deploy to Azure button.
 This will launch the ARM Template deployment wizard.
-2. Fill in the required paramteres:
+2. Fill in the required parameters:
     * Playbook Name: Enter the playbook name here
+    * API Hostname: Hostname of the RubrikApi instance
     * Teams Group Id: Id of the Teams Group where the adaptive card will be posted
     * Teams Channel Id: Id of the Teams Channel where the adaptive card will be posted